Build a Franchise. Control Your Destiny. Play like the Pros.

 • Giancarlo Stanton NYY DH

-Stanton is absent from the lineup for Thursday's game in Baltimore, Gary Phillips of the New York Daily News reports.
+Stanton is out of the lineup for Thursday's game against the Twins.

 See Full Article